Crosswalk.com

 The beast of John’s vision had not yet risen out of the sea.
 Christians today would say that he might be alive right now, a boy just growing into manhood, or he might even be ruling a city, state, or country; but the prophecy has not been fulfilled.

-Save this free PDF A Biblical Guide to Revelations and Faith in the End Times to your phone or share with loved ones!
+For Further study, download your free PDF A Biblical Guide to Revelations and Faith in the End Times to better understand the book of Revelations.

 When it comes to the final tribulation in which rebels are beheaded, will it matter to Satan if those rebels choose Christ over him?
 Jesus said, “He who is not with me is against me” (Matthew 12:30).
 In other words, worshiping another god is the same thing as saying “yes” to Satan.
 Helping a Christian, on the other hand, might change things “for whoever is not against us is for us” (Mark 9:40).